Babyfood, fruit, prunes with tapioca, without ascorbic acid, strained

 Compare Babyfood, fruit, prunes with tapioca, without ascorbic acid, strained

-See how Babyfood, fruit, prunes with tapioca, without ascorbic acid, strained compares to other foods:
+See how Babyfood, fruit, prunes with tapioca, without ascorbic acid, strained compares to other foods in terms of nutrition:

-- Babyfood, fruit, prunes with tapioca, without ascorbic acid, strained vs Babyfood, dessert, banana pudding, strained
+- Babyfood, fruit, prunes with tapioca, without ascorbic acid, strained vs Babyfood, juice, orange and banana

-- Babyfood, fruit, prunes with tapioca, without ascorbic acid, strained vs Babyfood, fruit, tutti frutti, strained
+- Babyfood, fruit, prunes with tapioca, without ascorbic acid, strained vs Babyfood, juice, orange and pineapple

-- Babyfood, fruit, prunes with tapioca, without ascorbic acid, strained vs Babyfood, fruit, tutti frutti, junior
+- Babyfood, fruit, prunes with tapioca, without ascorbic acid, strained vs Babyfood, cereal, mixed, dry fortified

-- Babyfood, fruit, prunes with tapioca, without ascorbic acid, strained vs Fluid replacement, electrolyte solution (include PEDIALYTE)
+- Babyfood, fruit, prunes with tapioca, without ascorbic acid, strained vs Babyfood, cereal, mixed, with bananas, dry

 More in Baby Foods